Each month, several Recognized Museums are randomly

 exhibits, and what makes their museum unique.

-This month's Featured Museums are the Frank
+This month's Featured Museums are the Alix

-and District Museum and Archives, and the Brooks
+Museum & Archives, and the Royal

 For last month's Featured Museums and a list of all past

 If you would like your Recognized Museum to be featured here,

 please fill out the form in the Members Only section.
 For more information,

 please contact email@example.com.